sgthmn/sgthmn.github.io/_posts/2025-02-16-Bluetooth.md

 published: true
 homepage: false
 ---
 ### Establishing Bluetooth using Arduino Ble 33 Nano.

 Prototyping bluetooth code was devoleped as an webapp for ease of code and access.
 Webpage is linked below.
 After uploading code#A2 to the Arduino, and rebooting it, it should pop up under "Arduino".

 This is the first step of introducing mobility to the PowerMeter.
+Adding a battery would be the next, however I'm currently missing some modules that are required for charging and discharging Li-po batteries.

+Lithium Polymer batteries are particularly delicate and need a a CC/CV chip to prevent overcharging (above 4.2V) and to supply a constant current.

+I'm using a 500maH lipo with a TP4056 module which would limit current to 200mA.

+Since Li-po batteries also do not supply voltage at a constant rate while discharging, a buck boost converter is needed.
+I've ordered a couple XL63802 modules off taobao.

+The efficacy will be revealed next post.

 _Note this website only supports browsers with Blueooth Webkit support: Chrome or Edge.
 On an iPad/iPhone I reccomend using the custom browser "Bluefy".
 It's free._